-Dad often moored his fishing boat at Maria’s pier and while he repaired gear I had free run to explore the island, sea cliffs and historic buildings still standing.
+Dad often moored his fishing boat at Maria’s pier and while he repaired gear I had a free run to explore the island, sea cliffs and historic buildings still standing.

-With its rugged cliffs etched with fossilised sea life, Aboriginal history, a penal settlement, a whaling and seal post and extraordinary wild beauty, Maria Island is without doubt, my favourite place.
+With its rugged cliffs etched with fossilised sea life, Aboriginal history, a penal settlement, a whaling and seal post and extraordinary wild beauty, Maria Island is, without doubt, my favourite place.